-ANIMAL EDUCATION POSTER
+ANIMAL EDUCATION POSTER \\REVISED\\

 Exhibit Introduction: Youth can learn about livestock and companion animals through a variety of experiences.
-ALL POSTERS need to be turned in on check in day for the exhibit buildings.
+ALL POSTERS need to be turned in on check-in day for the exhibit buildings.
 DO NOT turn any posters in at animal check ins.

-State Fair Entries: 3 Cat entries per county; one per level.
-3 Dog entries per county; one per level.
+State Fair Entries: 1 Beef entry per county 3 Cat entries per county; one per level

+1 Dairy Cattle entry per county.
+3 Dog entries per county; one per level